SchroederSimon/scam-seeker/README.md

 of the search being related to a scam.
 The application will also display the tweets, news articles, and posts used to determine the sentiment, so the user can check for themselves.

-The project is under construction (waiting for API acces from twitter)
+Project finished (still waiting for API acces from twitter)